-AreaAnnotator will auto-increment the ID as you annotate areas.
+AreaAnnotator will auto-increment the room ID as you annotate area features.
 In the Settings dialog, you control (a) whether you want to enable auto-increment and (b) the amount by which the ID is incremented (the delta value).

 You can designate an area to represent an Enclosure or a Void.

 For example, a conference hall might be tagged as an Enclosure.
 Pillars within that hall might be tagged as Void.
-A report or calculation could evaluate the net area of the hall as its area less the area of all voids.
+An external report or calculation could evaluate the net area of the hall as its area less the area of all voids.

 AreaAnnotator helps you to explain the purpose of an object.
 If you are annotating rooms you may want to describe rooms as office space, circulation, meeting etc..
 AreaAnnotator's Purpose tag lets you assign a purpose to an object.